rsnobles/website-template/DEVELOPMENT.md

 Create a new site to directory `www/site` according to the static site generator instructions.
 Example for Gatsby:

-    cd www                                       # Move to www directory npx gatsby new site STARTER-OF-MY-CHOICE     # Create a site based on a starter: https://www.gatsbyjs.org/starters?v=2 rm -rf site/.git                             # Remove the obsolete .git directory EDIT site/package.json                       # Expose Gatsby development port outside the Docker container by
+    cd www                                       # Move to www directory rm -rf site                                  # Remove the example site npx gatsby new site STARTER-OF-MY-CHOICE     # Create a new site based on a starter: https://www.gatsbyjs.org/starters?v=2 rm -rf site/.git                             # Remove the obsolete .git directory EDIT site/package.json                       # Expose Gatsby development port outside the Docker container by
-                                                 # adding options `--port 8080 --host 0.0.0.0` to the develop script.
+                                                 # adding options `--host 0.0.0.0 --port 8080` to the develop script.

 ### Hosting